Philippines - Data Protection Overview

 Furthermore, the notification shall be subject to the following procedures:

-- the PIC is required to notify the NPC and the affected data subject(s), within 72 hours from the knowledge of, or upon his reasonable belief that, a personal data breach requiring notification has occurred;
+- the PIC is generally required to notify the NPC and the affected data subject(s), within 72 hours from the knowledge of, or when there is reasonable belief by the PIC or PIP that, a personal data breach requiring notification has occurred;

 - the notification shall describe, among others, the nature of the breach, the personal data likely to have been involved, and measures taken by the entity to address the breach; and

 - the notification shall be submitted to the NPC through written or electronic form, and shall include, among others, the name and contact details of the DPO and a designated representative of the PIC.